ably-labs/serverless-workflow-visualizer/README.md

 You require the following dependencies:

 - [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0).
 The .NET SDK required for the C# Azure Functions.
 - [Node 16](https://nodejs.org/en/).
-The JavaScript runtime required for the Vue front-end.
+The JavaScript runtime required for the Vue front-end and installing the Static Web Apps CLI.
 - [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash).
 This is part of the Azure Functions extensions for VSCode that should be recommended for automatic installation when this repo is opened in VSCode.
 - [Azurite](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite).
-This is an local storage emulator that is required for Entity Functions.
+This is an local storage emulator that is required for Durable Functions.
 When this repo is opened in VSCode a message will appear to install this extension.
 - [Azure Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli).
 Install this tool globally by running this command in the terminal: `npm install -g @azure/static-web-apps-cli`.
 - A free Ably Account, [sign up](https://ably.com/signup) or [log in](https://ably.com/login) to ably.com, and [create a new app and copy the API key](https://faqs.ably.com/setting-up-and-managing-api-keys).
 - Optional: The [Ably VSCode extension](https://marketplace.visualstudio.com/items?itemName=ably-labs.vscode-ably) to have easy access to the API keys of your Ably app.